 By the end of the 5-day workshop, we expect that participants will improve their ability to publish research in scientific journals and become part of a network of future leaders with valuable research collaborations.

-If you are interested in attending, please reach out to us via email at ghg-globalinjury@ndorms.ox.ac.uk
+If you are interested in attending, please email us at ghg-globalinjury@ndorms.ox.ac.uk

 28 April 2025, The Lancet Global Health